 In her role as Deputy Director of Broadcaster Services, Raquel Rozados is assisting Jorge Pickering with the managing of all bookings and requests placed by Rights Holding Broadcasters before and during the Games with special emphasis in ensuring the quality of the technical aspects.
 During Games-time Raquel and the Broadcaster Services team manage the Booking Office.
 Raquel has been working with the Olympic Games Host Broadcaster for the past six Olympic and Paralympic Games and Singapore Youth Olympic Games serving as Manager of Broadcast Telecommunications Systems before being appointed to her current role.
 Her background in broadcast and telecommunication systems brings a valuable perspective to understanding both the operational and technical needs of the broadcasters.
 Prior to her Olympic career, Raquel worked for Sony Broadcast Europe and Formula One Administration.
 She holds a Telecommunications Engineering degree from Polytechnic University in Madrid and an MBA from Instituto de Empresa, also in Madrid.

-Gabriele de Vecchio, Senior Manager Support Services
+Gabriele de Vecchio, Director of Support Services

-As the Senior Manager of Support Services, Gabriele is responsible for leading the provision of support services for OBS personnel in the lead-up to and during the Games.
+As the Director of Support Services, Gabriele is responsible for leading the provision of support services for OBS personnel in the lead-up to and during the Games.
 This includes overseeing the functional areas of Air & Ground Transport, Accommodations, Accreditation, Uniforms and Food Services, and working closely with the corresponding departments within the Organizing Committee to ensure these services are delivered to OBS and the RHBs according to the IOC standards.

 Gabriele has been working with OBS since 2010, with PyeongChang 2018 representing his 7th Olympic Games experience with the Host Broadcaster, serving as Transport Manager before being appointed to his current role.
 His previous career was in the marketing & sport event industry for multinational companies in the role of logistics project manager, responsible for several international events such as world championships held by several international sports federations.